balmli/no.almli.heatingcontroller/README.md

 1. Add the 'HeatingController' device.
 2. Adjust start and end hours in 'Advanced settings'.
 3. Select 'Price area' and 'Currency' in 'Advanced settings' for utility prices.
+4. Select 'Country' in 'Advanced settings' for public and bank holidays.

 ##### Default periods